Morikko/sync-tab-groups/README.md

  - Previous sessions (back button) are lost when closing a group
  - Temporary data like forms are lost when closing a group
  - All tabs are loaded when a group is opened (Will be fixed with Firefox 58 on January) ([More info](https://github.com/Morikko/sync-tab-groups/issues/5#issuecomment-344753295))
- - Local files opened in tabs can't be reopen by the extension due to a Firefox API restriction for security reasons.

 # Notes